Sign Up Free

 Why Smart Contracts Are Blind (and Why That's by Design)

-If you've read our explanation of how smart contracts execute, you know they run automatically when conditions are met.
-But there's a constraint built into this system that creates an entire category of infrastructure: smart contracts can only read data that already exists on the blockchain.
+If you have read our explanation of how smart contracts execute, you know they run automatically when conditions are met.
+But there is a constraint built into this system that creates an entire category of infrastructure: smart contracts can only read data that already exists on the blockchain.
 They cannot make API calls.
 They cannot check a website.
 They cannot query a database.
-They are completely isolated from the outside world.
+Completely isolated from the outside world.

-This isn't a flaw.
-It's a deliberate design choice.
+This is not a flaw.
+It is a deliberate design choice.
 For a blockchain to work, every node in the network must independently execute the same code and arrive at the same result.
-That's how blockchains maintain consensus.
-If smart contracts could each query an external price API on their own, different nodes would receive different prices at different milliseconds, and they'd produce different results.
+That is how blockchains maintain consensus.
+If smart contracts could each query an external price API on their own, different nodes would receive different prices at different milliseconds, and they would produce different results.
 Consensus would break.
 The blockchain would fork.

 So blockchains are deterministic by design: same input, same code, same output, every time.
 The tradeoff is that smart contracts are blind to everything happening outside their chain.
 They don't know the current price of ETH.
 They don't know who won last night's game.
 They don't know whether a shipment arrived.
 And yet, most of the useful things smart contracts do in DeFi (lending, liquidations, insurance payouts, derivatives) depend on exactly this kind of external information.